stephenturner/alignment-extraction/README.md

 maf_parse <(gzip -dc mouse24way_chrY.maf.gz) --split 300000 --out-root data/alignment/chrY/chrYsplit
 ```

+Output files in [data/alignment/chrY](data/alignment/chrY/) are `chrYsplit*.maf`.

 ### Step 2: Obtain the coordinates of coding regions (CDS) from GTF file

 This step produces a GTF file that only contains coding region coordinates of genes in the chromosome of interest.
-This step is performed by the function `getCDSCoordinates.R`, which takes the following arguments:
+This step is performed by the function [`getCDSCoordinates.R`](getCDSCoordinates.R), which takes the following arguments:

-* `-i, --inputpath`: path to input GTF file
+- `-i, --inputpath`: path to input GTF file

-* `-o, --outputpath`: path to output GTF file (CDS only)
+- `-o, --outputpath`: path to output GTF file (CDS only)

 The following is an example of how to run the function from the command line: